 Check out our past Blog post: Tips for Maintaining Your Milk Supply

-**PLEASE NOTE: The use of lactation cookies as well as any herbs, teas or medications to increase your milk supply, is NOT approved through any milk donation program affiliated with Prolacta Bioscience.
-You may not consume these cookies and be eligible for milk donation through Milkin’ Mamas or any other Prolacta affiliated program.
+**PLEASE NOTE: The use of lactation cookies as well as any herbs, teas or medications to increase your milk supply, is NOT approved through Milkin’ Mamas or any other milk donation program affiliated with Prolacta Bioscience.
+Prolacta-affiliated donor milk programs are solely for mothers who have excess milk, and because use of a lactation aid could indicate that a mother does not produce excess milk, Prolacta-affiliated milk banks cannot accept milk from mothers who consume these cookies or other lactation aids.